PAVAN28GIT/SQL/README.md

 MySQL is from oracle
 SQL server is from microsoft

+# always use group by when ever u use aggregate functions

-learn differnce btwn inner join , natural join , equi join
+# learn differnce btwn inner join , natural join , equi join

 # join
 - 'on' clause is must